canonical/lxd/doc/rest-api.md

-        "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # Initial width of the terminal (optional) "height": 25,                   # Initial height of the terminal (optional) }
+        "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # Initial width of the terminal (optional) "height": 25,                   # Initial height of the terminal (optional) "user": 1000,                   # User to run the command as (optional) "group: 1000,                   # Group to run the command as (optional) "cwd": "/tmp"                   # Current working directory (optional) }

 `wait-for-websocket` indicates whether the operation should block and wait for